Diagnosis of 3D magnetic field and modes composition in MHD turbulence with Y-parameter: Method

 with the intensity of the synchrotron emission being

 where ${\bf X} = (x,y)$ is the 2D position of the sky (POS) vector and $B_{\perp} = \sqrt{B_x^2 + B_y^2} $ being the magnitude of the magnetic field perpendicular to the line of sight in $z$-direction.
-In general, $\eta=0.5(\alpha+1)$ is a fractional power, which was a serious problem that was successfully addressed in \cite{LP12}.
-There it was proven that the statistics of $I(\alpha)$ is similar to that of $I(\alpha=3)$.
-Therefore it suffices to discuss the statistical properties of the case $\alpha=3$.
+In general, $\eta=0.5(\alpha+1)$ is a fractional power law.
+The statistics of $I(\alpha)$ are similar to that of $I(\alpha=3)$ \citep{LP12,2020NatAs...4.1001Z}.
+Therefore, it suffices to discuss the statistical properties of the case $\alpha=3$.

-Per \cite{LP12}, Synchrotron complex polarization function {\it with Faraday rotation} is given by:
+Per \cite{LP12}, synchrotron complex polarization function {\it with Faraday rotation} is given by:

 where $\epsilon_{synch}$ is the emissivity of synchrotron radiation, is the Faraday Rotation Measure \footnote{It is usually more convenient to use $H_z=B_z/\sqrt{4\pi}$ for analysis. }.
 Notice that $\rho_{rel}$ is the relativistic electron density, while $\rho_{thermal}$ is the thermal electron density.
 The C-factor $\approx 0.81$ ~\citep{LYLC, malik2020ApJ}.
 The projected magnetic field orientation is then given by: